Jenni-Hawk/NLP_TopicModeling/README.md

 - Remove Stop Words
 - Vectorized in two ways to determine which would yield best clarity:
   * **CountVectorizer:** Counts the number of times a word appears in a document (bag-of-words)
-  * **TF-IDF Vectorizer:** How many times a word appears in a document as a percentage of the total terms in the document (Term Frequency) AND heavier weighting of rare words.
+  * **TF-IDF Vectorizer:** The percent of the document that consists of a particular term (Term Frequency) AND heavier weighting of rare words.
 Use this approach because some words are better distinguishers of the documents than just highest freqency words.

 #### Topic Modeling
 Created several models to compare and contrast: